City Utility Providers

 - Natural Gas Service is provided by Puget Sound Energy

 The city bills every two months for water, sewer and stormwater.
-Your bill is based on usage for the previous two months.
+Your bill is based on water usage for the previous two months.
 Bills are due on the 20th of the month.
 Payments not received by the date specified on the bill will receive a $20 late fee.

 We provide several payment options:

 - Online payment

 - By mail: PO Box 1589, Snohomish, WA 98291

 - In person via cash, check, debit card or credit card at City Hall, 116 Union Avenue, Snohomish, WA 98290